PigStun: Presentation & discussion of project results on April 4th

 Details

-The meeting will start around 9:00, with an opening address by DG SANTEs deputy Director General.
-Delegates will then have the opportunity to hear the PigStun results, and engage in discussions with the researchers about their conclusions and recommendations.
-The meeting will end at approximately 13:00 hours.
+The meeting started around 9:00, with an opening address by DG SANTEs deputy Director General.
+Delegates learned about the PigStun results, and engaged in discussions with the researchers about their conclusions and recommendations.
+The meeting ended at approximately 13:00 hours.
+A recording of the meeting can be viewed here on DG SANTE’s website.

 Program